Propelling the space economy

 Scott Smas, Arizona State University, NewSpace

-Steven Zylstra, Arizona Technology Council
+Steven Zylstra, Arizona Tech Council

 Taryn Struck, Arizona State University, Interplanetary Initiative